Long-tail guide

 What a useful shoe-first page should actually do

 A good shoe route should reduce doubt, not add more layers of browsing.
 The page should make it obvious that the visitor is in the right product family, keep the next step readable, and avoid mixing in unrelated apparel categories that slow decision-making down.
+It should also make it easy to step back if the user decides they want broader clothing discovery instead.

 A quick self-check before you leave this page